dOrgTech/ID-DAO/README.md

 ### Scenario Flowchart

+Every 2 years, the user is prompted to re-prove their identity.

 ![](./docs/img/out/Scenario_Flow_Updating_Edit_Identity.png)

 ### Exception Scenarios

 A rejected proposal to edit a user's information by the DAO is treated much like a rejected proposal to add a user, and is reflected in a very similar way user-side.

+#### Edit I.D.
+Rejected

 ![](./docs/img/out/Scenario_Flow_Exception_User_with_Rejected_Edit_Proposal.png)